vladi-rh/rhoai-genaiops-lab-instructions/docs/1-the-ai-orientation/1-llm-fundamentals.md

 ## 🔄 Next-Token Prediction

-LLMs are **next-token machines**.
-At their core, they do one thing:
+At their core, large language models do something surprisingly simple:
-👉 Predict the most likely next token based on everything they’ve seen so far.
+They guess the **next token**.

+You give them a string of text, and the model continues it by predicting the most likely next piece.
+Then it does it again.
+And again.
+And again.

+It’s like a very fast autocomplete — but one that’s been trained on a massive collection of text from books, websites, conversations, and more.

 For example:
-> Input: "Photosynthesis is the process by which plants"
+> Input: “Photosynthesis is the process by which plants”
-> Prediction: `" convert sunlight into energy"`
+> Model prediction: `“ convert sunlight into energy”`

-This generation happens one token at a time, using **probabilities** and **context** to decide what comes next.
+This step-by-step guessing game is called **inference**.

+Because the model is trying to predict what *usually* comes next, it’s sensitive to clues and patterns in your prompt — and sometimes a small change can lead to a very different outcome.

+Let’s see how well it guesses in a specific context:

 <!-- 🔄 Next token – tricky semantic cue -->
 <div style="background:linear-gradient(135deg,#e8f2ff 0%,#f5e6ff 100%);padding:20px;border-radius:10px;margin:20px 0;border:1px solid #d1e7dd;">